Velo Tutorial: Payment Provider Service Plugin

 This function is called when you initiate the refund of a transaction from your connected payment provider on the Orders tab in your site's dashboard.
 Use this function to send a request to the payment provider to create a refund for the transaction.
 The function accepts the following parameters:

 options: An object containing information about the transaction being refunded and the refund amount.
-For more details, see the SPI Reference.
+For more details, see the service plugin reference.

 Example options object: